hrgarber/board_game_gym/README.md

 ## Overview

-Board Game Gym is a reinforcement learning environment for training AI agents to play board games.
-This project aims to create intelligent game-playing agents using deep reinforcement learning techniques.
+Board Game Gym is a simple board game environment built using OpenAI Gym.
+This project provides a flexible structure for implementing and playing board games.

 ## Features

-- Custom board game environment
+- Custom board game environment using OpenAI Gym
-- Implementation of DQN (Deep Q-Network) agent
-- Flexible architecture for adding new games and agents
+- Flexible architecture for adding new games

 ## Installation